Allopathic (Medical School, MD) and Osteopathic (DO) Medicine Course Requirements and Competencies

 |Critical reasoning||To further refine beyond core courses, philosophy and ethics courses|

 The list is not exhaustive.
 Please talk with your HPAC advisor.
 Courses may not cover all the specific competencies in a topic area.
-To prepare for those particular MCAT competencies may require additional studying on your own beyond typical MCAT preparation.
+Preparing for those particular MCAT competencies may require additional studying on your own beyond typical MCAT preparation.

-The Medical College Admission Test (MCAT) is a computer-based admission exam required for prospective medical students that tests knowledge of physical science, biological science, and verbal reasoning.
-The test is administered hundreds of times per year between late January and early December.
+The Medical College Aptitude Test (MCAT) is a computer-based admission exam required for prospective medical students that assesses: “problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles prerequisite to the study of medicine.”
+The test is administered throughout the year; in 2017 the exam was offered 25 times (multiple times each month with the exception of February, October, and December, when it was not offered at all).
 If you plan to seek immediate entry to a medical school upon graduation, consider taking the MCAT during the spring of your junior year as you will be submitting your application that June or July.
 There is a fee assistance program for those who qualify.
 Please note: You must apply for fee assistance well in advance of taking the MCAT.